 Local groups often band together, to create tool banks and shared workspaces that mean much better access to professional grade tools, not to mention a community of like-minded individuals comparing notes, increasing the skill of all those involved.

-The rise of 3D printers is a trend that is gaining large scale popularity at an ever-increasing rate, especially with those who have an interest in cutting edge technology.
+is a trend that is gaining large scale popularity at an ever-increasing rate, especially with those who have an interest in cutting edge technology.
 These fantastic tools are more affordable than ever before, and easier to use than you might think.

 A printer that makes a hard copy of an item you’ve imagined might seem like something from a Sci Fi move, but it’s not.
 This technology is here to stay and growing exponentially.